Available in Classic and VPC

 Login Succeeded

-- Use the docker push command to run it as shown in the next example.
+- Run the docker push command as shown in the example below:

 $ docker push <registry-name>.<region-code>.ncr.ntruss.com/jenkins